 - Dark Scale (Poke-Body) Upon feinting, deals 30 damage to the Pokemon that defeated it, a nice way to land some free damage.

 - Sharp Fang (2 energy) Chomps for 30.
 Not great, but gives you something to use while building for...

 - Dark Streak (3 energy) Scores 40, and its effect has a 50% chance of Paralyzing your opponent.
 If you're in a Double Battle, both foes will be Paralyzed.

 In essence, Dark Gyarados is a strong Pokemon that can both take and dish out damage, a worthy representation of the fierce creature.
 Get the energy for Dark Streak ready as soon as possible and you'll go far.
 Also note that several of today's cards possess two elements, triggering several Weaknesses and Resistances; in this case, Gyarados is both Water and Dark.

 In the video games, Raticates are never used competitively, and rarely last long in the story mode of Pokemon games, so it's nice to see the rodent finally earn some respect as a trading card.

 Raticate only has 70 HP, a weakness to Fighting, and no resistances.
 So why use it?
 First, it can retreat for free.
-Second, it's got some great (and cheap) attacks.
+Second, it's got some energy-efficient and potent attacks:

-- (2 energy) Spread Poison also impresses.
-You'll deal 10 damage, Poison your adversary, and pummel 20 damage to one of their Benched Pokemon.
+- Spread Poison (2 energy) Deals 10 damage, Poisons your adversary, and inflicts 20 damage to one of their Benched Pokemon.